NeuroML version 2 beta2

 - A network of populations of cells in 3D

-- A full NeuroML v2beta1 network model description with cells, channels, populations and networks
+- A full NeuroML v2beta2 network model description with cells, channels, populations and networks

 Development of LEMS & mapping to NeuroML 2

 LEMS (Low Entropy Model Specification) is a new XML based language with interpreter developed by Robert Cannon for specifying generic models of dynamical systems.
-ComponentType (ComponentClass has also been used as a name for these, see below) elements which specify Parameters, StateVariables and their dynamical Behaviours can be defined as templates for model elements (e.g. HH ion channels, abstract cells, etc.).
+ComponentType (ComponentClass was briefly used as a name for these) elements which specify Parameters, StateVariables and their Dynamics and Structure can be defined as templates for model elements (e.g. HH ion channels, abstract cells, etc.).
 Components are instances of these with specific values of Parameters (e.g. HH squid axon Na+ channel, I&F cell with threshold -60mV, etc.).

 A core set of ComponentTypes describing the behaviour of dynamical elements in NeuroML 2 has been defined in LEMS: